Darlington West Park Partnership

 About the training provider

-West Park Darlington Partnership is a commitment to ensuring that all learners within our partnership schools and wider partners have access to bespoke learning pathways enabling them to succeed.
+West Park Darlington Partnership is a commitment to ensuring that all learners within our partnership schools have access to bespoke learning pathways enabling them to succeed.
 This ethos applies to our children and young people as well as our trainees, teachers and support staff as learners.
 We work closely with the University of Sunderland, the partnership schools and our own strategic partners to provide continuity of experiences to ensure judgements and training reaches the required standards.

 About the accredited body